awsdocs/aws-java-developer-guide-v2/doc_source/examples-kinesis-stream.md

 ## Write data records into a Kinesis data stream<a name="write-data-records-into-a-kinesis-data-stream"></a>

-You can use the [AmazonKinesisClient](http://docs.aws.amazon.com/sdk-for-java/latest/reference/software/amazon/awssdk/services/kinesis/AmazonKinesisClient.html) object to write data records into a Kinesis data stream by using the `putRecords` method\.
+You can use the [KinesisClient](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/services/kinesis/KinesisClient.html) object to write data records into a Kinesis data stream by using the `putRecords` method\.
 To successfully invoke this method, create a [PutRecordsRequest](http://docs.aws.amazon.com/sdk-for-java/latest/reference/software/amazon/awssdk/services/kinesis/model/PutRecordsRequest.html) object\.
-You pass the name of the data steam to the `streamName` method\.
+You pass the name of the data stream to the `streamName` method\.
 Also you must pass the data by using the `putRecords` method \(as shown in the following code example\)\.

  **Imports**